kwohlfahrt/computer-notes/documentation/guides/git/index.rst

 Studio Code`_ or `Emacs`_ provide a graphical interface to git.
 The command line also has many utility options that make commands simpler, so you are encouraged to read the official documentation.
 Best practices for working with Github_ are described in guide for :ref:`github-guide`.
+If you just want to learn how to keep your code in sync with a remote repository, skip to `Remotes`_.

 Motivation
 ----------